 Insurance is a fast-growing industry in Qatar.
 Annual premiums are valued at around $3 billion, which is around 5% of the market share in the Middle East and North Africa (MENA) region.
 Compared to many places, however, the penetration rate is modest; currently below 2%, compared with an average of 8.9% among OECD nations.

 The growth of insurance in Qatar can be explained in part by the increase in expats relocating to the country.
-A number of insurance companies operate there, with the five largest firms accounting for 80 per cent of the market share.
+A number of insurance companies operate there, with the five largest firms accounting for 80% of the market share.
 Because Qatar is an Islamic country, you can get sharia-compliant Islamic insurance through cooperative organizations.

 The Qatar Central Bank (QCB) and the Qatar Financial Centre Regulatory Authority (QFCRA) both regulate insurance in Qatar.
 In 2016, the government introduced new rules to harmonize regulation of the sector.